 arcs by their radius, and then iterate from largest to smallest with the

-clever python slicing [::-1]
+clever python slicing [::-1] and generate an even

 distribution of numbers within the range defined as \(min, max = radius \pm \, 0.25\) using the